dephilli/dephilli/README.md

 I'm David and I program mostly in R. Interested in learning and improving.

-Started an [https://dephilli.github.io/](R blog) to help me remember everything I have learned!
+Started an (R blog)[https://dephilli.github.io/] to help me remember everything I have learned!

 <!---
 dephilli/dephilli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.